Skip to content

 terminal

-# socaity deploy --serverless --provider runpod
+socaity build main.py --provider runpod

 terminal